 In the spring of 2007 Marcie also attended a workshop at St. Ann Center for Intergenerational Care in Milwaukee, Wisconsin.
 The two day workshop was devoted to teaching interested professionals how to create an Intergenerational Daycare.

 By the fall of 2007, the perfect site was located in Tigard, Oregon.
 Remodeling of the retail building began in December 2007, and the center opened for business in April 2008.
 Joining Marcie and Murt were two experts in Childcare and two in Senior Care.
 On opening day they had one little girl and one grandma to christen the program.
 The rest, as they say, is history.
 Today Gentog has more than 125 families utilizing their services, with 25-30 children and 25-30 seniors in attendance each day.

 Murt hails from South Dakota originally.
 She is happily married to her high school sweetheart Gary, and she has two adult children.
 She is now also proudly holds the title "Grandma" to two sweet girls.
 Murt retired in 2017, and spends her days caring for her own grandchildren and volunteering for Our Savior's Lutheran Church in Lake Oswego.

 Marcie is a native Oregonian who was transplanted to Washington State as a teenager, where she met her husband while attending CWU.
-Marcie and Jim (who volunteers daily at Gentog) have two grown children and two grandsons.
-They share a home with Marcie's father, who has Parkinson's Disease.
-Gentog has proven to be a blessing to Marcie's family, as her grandmother attended the program for 3 years, both of her grandsons have been raised here, and now her father is currently enrolled.
+Marcie and Jim (who volunteers daily at Gentog) have two grown children and four grandsons.
+They live in Dundee.
+Gentog has proven to be a blessing to Marcie's family, as her grandmother attended the program for 3 years, her father attended daily, and three of her grandsons have been raised here (one currently enjoys the Lambs class).
 The Jones family belongs to St. Anthony's Catholic Church in Tigard.